SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

-We know that the infection process is the result of interactions between a pair of agents.
+We know that the infection process is the result of interactions between pairs of agents.
 It depends on the rate at which the disease is transmitted and the ability of the susceptible to receive the disease.
 So $\beta_{11},\beta_{12},\beta_{21},\beta_{22}$ are not completely independent on each other.
-Following the analysis of Sahneh et al. \citep{sahneh2013effect}., we can write.
+Following the analysis of the infection rates in any interconnected network \citep{sahneh2013effect}, we can write.